RockefellerArchiveCenter/project_electron/transfer/example-scripts/README.md

 Scripts to create and validate bags.

-`create_bag.py` prompts users to specify a directory (which may contain subdirectories) as the bag payload.
-Metadata values written to `bag-info.txt` can be edited by changing variables in each script.
+`create_bag.py` creates a valid bag using metadata values hardcoded into the script.
+The directory to bag (which may contain subdirectories) can either be passed as the first argument or entered when at the script prompt.

 `validate_bag.py` prompts users to specify an existing bag to validate.
 In addition to validating against the BagIt Specification, this validates against the [Rockefeller Archive Center BagIt Profile](../organizational-bag-profile.json).